How to Order Moulding Online in Brookfield, MA

 Bed Mould:

 Bed mouldings are an option to use when a vertical and horizontal surface come together at a corner, much like where a cove moulding, crown moulding, or cornice moulding are used.
-A bed tucks into the corner a little tighter than a crown moulding, but has a little more of a shadow line than the simpler cove.
-It can be combined with other mouldings to give your ceiling borders a very interesting look, or it could be used to dress up the edges of stairs or many other corners in your home.
+A bed moulding tucks into the corner a little tighter than a crown moulding but has a more pronounced shadow line than the simpler cove moulding.

 Crown: